nagisa/django-bfm/README.md

 Settings
 --------

 Variables in settings.py, that influence behavior of BFM.
-For more extensive explanation you may want to refeer to [Wiki](https://github.com/simukis/django-bfm/wiki/Settings).
+For more extensive explanation you may want to refer to [Wiki](https://github.com/simukis/django-bfm/wiki/Settings).

 * `BFM_MEDIA_DIRECTORY`(if not set `MEDIA_ROOT` is used) - absolute path to place, where uploaded files are.
 * `BFM_MEDIA_URL`(may use `MEDIA_URL` as value) - Let's BFM to construct clickable links to files.